jgmalcolm/jgmalcolm.github.io/z80/index.md

 - [Simulating Key Presses](advanced/simu.htm) - Kind of like macros, have the TI86 think you're pushing keys and respond to them when you're not even touching the calculator.
+- [Fonts](advanced/font.htm) - Create your own fonts for TI-OS to for everything.
+- [Interrupt](advanced/inte.htm) - Create your own routine to be run about 200
+  times a second in the background of regular code.

 # z80 Opcodes